 What are the Community Action Projects (CAP)?

 Leadership is much more than theory.
 Together we expand your learning by putting your new skills into action.
-Learners are organized into teams of 5-6 people, matched with a team coach and work together on a Community Action Project (CAP), which serves as a "learning lab" for leadership development and delivers a direct benefit to the community.
+Learners are organized into teams, matched with a team coach and work together on a Community Action Project (CAP), which serves as a "learning lab" for leadership development and delivers a direct benefit to the community.

 Teams partner with our key community partner and other organizations or agencies, to resolve real-life challenging projects that will have a present-day impact and deliver future benefits to our partner and our community.